ptomulik/testmd/README.md

 * version expressions in `ensure` parameter (e.g. `ensure => '<2.4.0'`) - this
   enables an extended versioning,
-* passing arrays of package names and letting the `packagex` to install first available candidate,
+* passing arrays of package names and letting the `packagex` to install one of available candidates,
 * passing build options to package managers which compile/build their packages (FreeBSD ports, for example)

-The `packagex` defined type works mostly as the core `package` resource.
+The `packagex` defined type possesses all the functionalities of the core `package` resource.
 It accepts all the parameters known to the core `package` resource plus parameters that extend its functionality.
-Defaults for the `package` resource are honored.
+Default parameters for the `package` resource are also fully honored.

-In addition, the `packagex` module provides the following facts:
+Additionally, the `packagex` module provides the following facts:

 * `packagex_defaultprovider` - tells what is the default package provider for the target (agent) OS.